PSA NEWS & UPDATES

 Given the pervasive influence of science and technology in today’s society, their impact will only increase in the years to come as the world becomes more globalized and the economies of countries become more inter-linked.
 This book will be a useful source of reference for developing countries looking to tap into the potential of science for nation building and effectively engage their communities to better understand science and technology.

-This book was supported by the Pacific Science Association.
+This book was supported by the Pacific Science Association, and contains a Foreword by PSA President Nancy Lewis.

 In March 2014, PSA co-sponsored a five-day international workshop on “Biological Collections Digitization in the Pacific” targeted to natural history collections personnel in the Pacific region.
 The meeting was organized by iDigBio (Integrated Digitized Biocollections), and other co-sponsors included The Bishop Museum, East-West Center, and University of Hawaii.
 The meetings were held at both the East-West Center and Bishop Museum in Honolulu from 24 to 28 March 2014.